cmmvio/cmmv-docs-en/0-Overview/1-First Steps.md

 CMMV's greatest strength lies in its ability to **automatically generate** code based on contracts.
 When starting the application, the system checks the `contracts` directory and, depending on the installed modules, automatically generates the following parts:

 - **Controllers, Entities, Models and Services**: Based on the defined contracts, the controllers, entities, models and services required for the application are created.
-If the `repository` module is present, the entities and models will be generated in TypeORM format and the connection to the database will be configured according to the information in the `.cmmv.config.js` file.
+If the `repository` module is present, the entities and models will be generated in TypeORM format and the connection to the database will be configured according to the information in the `.cmmv.config.cjs` file.

 - **RPC support with Protobuf**: If the `protobuf` module is present, `.proto` contracts will be automatically generated for RPC (Remote Procedure Call) communication.
 This communication is done through a WebSocket adapter, integrating the HTTP and WebSocket server on the same port, facilitating real-time communication.